-Like MBA programs, the city of Chicago has many shapes and sizes.
-The Windy City is one of the largest and most diverse cities in the U.S. World Business Chicago ranks Chicago as the most diversified economy in the U.S. College Choice’s informative rankings will help you navigate the ins and outs of MBA programs in one of America’s largest cities.
+The city of Chicago lives up to its name in so many ways.
+The Windy City is one of the largest and most diverse cities in the United States.
+World Business Chicago ranks Chicago as the most diversified economy in the U.S. College Choice’s informative rankings will help you navigate the ins and outs of MBA programs in one of America’s largest cities.

 Related MBA Rankings